Increase in visa application fees

 If you will be applying by post the we will normally send your application through our Check and Send service.
 The responsibility for completing the form and supplying the correct documents is still yours, but an International Student Adviser will check your application and send it by recorded delivery to UK Visas and Immigration (UKVI).
 We will then act as your contact for the application.
 The person making the decision at the UKVI may contact us if they have any questions about your application before they make their decision.

-There were changes made to the Immigration Rules some time ago to allow UK Visas and Immigration to introduce credibility interviews as part of the Tier 4 application process.
+There were changes made to the Immigration Rules a few years ago to allow UK Visas and Immigration to introduce credibility interviews as part of the Tier 4 application process.
 Not all students will be asked to attend these interviews and applicants are randomly selected.
-If you are asked to attend a credibility interview, please do not as it does not mean that there is a problem with your application.
+If you are asked to attend a credibility interview, please do not worry as it does not automatically mean that there is a problem with your application.
 During the interview you could be asked questions about your application, your studies and your life in the UK.
 We will contact you by email if we receive an interview request letter and will tell you what you need to do next.

 Not all Tier 4 students can bring their dependants to the UK with them.
 You will normally only be able to have dependants with you in the UK if you are studying at Aston for a postgraduate course that lasts more than 12 months or you are a government sponsored students studying for a course that lasts at least 6 months.
 There are some other special circumstances in which dependants that currently have or have recently had permission to be in the UK as a Tier 4 student’s dependant may also qualify but this is rather complicated and you should contact us for further advice.